mcooperjay/NHL-vis/documentation.md

 author: Timothy Hardy and Cooper Maughan
 ---

-## Package installation and import
+## Package Installation and Import

 Install NHL-Vis-386 with the following code: